f3d-app/f3d/doc/user/12-DESKTOP_INTEGRATION.md

 ## Rendering backends

-F3D supports rendering in environments with limited graphical contexts, including sandboxes or without Xorg running.
+F3D supports rendering in environments with limited graphical contexts, including sandboxes or without Xorg running on Linux.
 In most cases, the default behavior will automatically detect which capabilities are available and use the right rendering backend, it is possible to specify it using the `--rendering-backend` CLI option.